Coming up with great PR ideas is a tough job.

 List the most visited pages on your organisation’s website and look for something that sticks out, something that might be surprising to you.

-On your website’s thank-you page, please create a form asking new subscribers about their biggest challenge right now.
+Create a form on your website’s thank-you page asking new subscribers about their biggest industry-specific challenge.

 Your customers’ pain points make for great PR ideas.

-Make a list of things that everyone in the industry knows but no one talks about.
+Make a list of things everyone in the industry knows (but no one talks about).

-People love to hear others say what they already know to be accurate, but no one dares to express it; this is basically what most stand-up comedians talk about for laughs.
+People (especially journalists) love to hear others say what they already know to be accurate, but no one dares to express it; this is basically what most stand-up comedians talk about for laughs.

 These truths may be uncomfortable, so create a safe brainstorming environment.